TEALSK12/2nd-semester-introduction-to-computer-science/units/5_unit/01_lesson/lesson.md

 finish()
 ```

-* Have students write in their notebooks an answer to the folloing
+* Have students write in their notebooks an answer to the following
 * What inputs does `fitMedia` take?
 Press the run button and describe what happened.

 ### In their Notebooks,  ensure students have the following terms defined